 ZCE has outlined its rules concerning margin requirements for positions and portfolios in a document entitled Detailed Rules for Futures Clearing of Zhengzhou Commodity Exchange.

 ZCE provides daily, weekly and monthly reports for each contract month and each commodity traded on the exchange.
-The reports contain the following information:

 - Previous Settlement